Tail behavior and almost sure growth rate of supOU processes: Tail behavior and moments

 Assume \eqref{eq:lambda-growth}.
 Then, for $t$ large enough, for some $\delta > 0$ and $k = 0,1,\ldots$

 Thus

 and the proof is complete. \end{proof}

-We note that if $\lambda$ has exponential, or lighter tail, than \eqref{eq:lambda/eta} does not hold.
-Roughly speaking, if $\lambda$ has light tail, than $\eta$ has even lighter, if $\lambda$ has a power law tail, then $\eta$ has it too, and they are of the same order, while if $\lambda$ has a slowly varying tail, then $\eta$ has an even heavier slowly varying tail.
+We note that if $\lambda$ has exponential, or lighter tail, then \eqref{eq:lambda/eta} does not hold.
+Roughly speaking, if $\lambda$ has light tail, then $\eta$ has even lighter, if $\lambda$ has a power law tail, then $\eta$ has it too, and they are of the same order, while if $\lambda$ has a slowly varying tail, then $\eta$ has an even heavier slowly varying tail.

 From the tail behavior we can obtain necessary and sufficient conditions for the existence of moments.
-A function $h$ is submultiplicative, if there exists $a > 0$ such that for any $x,y$, $h(x+y) \leq a h(x) h(y)$.
-For a submultiplicative function $h$, $\E h(X(t)) < \infty$ if and only if $\int_{(1,\infty)} h(x) \eta (\dd x) < \infty$ (see e.g.~\cite[Theorem 25.3]{Sato}).
+A function $g$ is submultiplicative, if there exists $a > 0$ such that for any $x,y$, $g(x+y) \leq a g(x) g(y)$.
+For a submultiplicative function $g$, $\E g(X(t)) < \infty$ if and only if $\int_{(1,\infty)} g(x) \eta (\dd x) < \infty$ (see e.g.~\cite[Theorem 25.3]{Sato}).
 Since

 we obtain the following.

 \begin{corollary} Let $g$ be a nonnegative submultiplicative function.
 Then $\E g(X(t)) < \infty$ if and only if $\int_{1}^\infty g(y) y^{-1} \overline \lambda(y) \dd y < \infty$.
 In particular, for any $\beta > 0$, $\E X(t)^\beta < \infty$ if and only if $\int_{(1,\infty)} z^\beta \lambda(\dd z) < \infty$. \end{corollary}